HL7/carin-rtpbc/input/pages/security.md

 <p></p>

-<p class="new-content">All following content preceding Additional Guidance is new in STU2. <b>This section is currently very draft and incomplete.</b></p>
+<p class="new-content">All following content preceding Additional Guidance is new in STU2. </p>

 <p></p>